Inyo County Local Transportation Commission

 - Michael Errante - Executive Director

-- Vacant - Commission Secretary
+- Tina Chinzi - Commission Secretary

 Inyo County LTC works in cooperation with various state agencies and other planning organizations throughout the state to ensure a coordinated approach to transportation planning.
 Inyo County LTC is a member of the Eastern California Transportation Planning Partnership.
 The Eastern California Transportation Planning Partnership comprises representatives from Inyo, Kern, Mono and San Bernardino counties, and Caltrans.
 It is intended to address transportation corridors of mutual concern, such as State Routes 14, 58 and U.S. 395.
 Route improvements in eastern California will ensure that vital tourism, public transportation and freight movement interests among all regions are properly addressed over the next several decades.